texta-tk/texta-tk.github.io/source/gui.rst

 In order to play with the data, we need to create a new project.
 We can create a project by clicking the **+ CREATE** button at the bottom of the page.
-We can then give it a title, select users who can work on the project and, of course, select datasets (Elasticsearch indices) for the project.
+We can then give it a title, select users who can work on the project and, of course, select datasets (Elasticsearch :ref:`indices <index_concept>`) for the project.

 After the project is created, we can see the new project in the list and can change its datasets and user access via the **Edit** button.